 For those who missed the Wii U release, Splatoon is Nintendo’s take on a competitive shooter.
 Being Nintendo, this means it’s less violent than a beating with a feather duster, replacing guns and blood with water pistols and paint.
 The goal in the main game is to cover as much of a level as possible with paint, shot out of your guns, while working in teams that are split into four each side.
 Doing well at Splatoon involves shooting opponents with enough paint that they go splat and are temporarily taken out of the action, but it also involves running around the level coating any surface with your team’s ink.
 And, of course, you can also paint over another team’s ink, thus “capturing” their land.
-Levels are just a couple of minutes in length, and with the overwhelming bulk of the game occupied with variations on this, you’ll be doing this exact thing over and over and over again until you’re ready to give it a break and play something else.
+Matches are just a couple of minutes in length, and with the overwhelming bulk of the game occupied with variations on this, you’ll be doing this exact thing over and over and over again until you’re ready to give it a break and play something else.

 What’s lovely about the game is that it’s a shooter in which communication with other players is not necessary to be good and have a good time.
 It means you have to put up with none of the juvenile nonsense that people excuse as ‘trash talk’ in other competitive games.
 After a few rounds you’ll get a feel for how the game’s simple team strategies work (effectively, split up and do your own thing, but keep an eye out for opportunities to help out a teammate), and each level is so short and chaotic that it’s not a stressful experience by any means.
 Losing has no substantial consequences, and winning’s simply an excuse to play another round.
 Without trying to sound too boastful, I’m always in the top two players of my team, whether we’re on the winning or losing side (hey, I have been playing the two games for dozens of hours now, I should be good), but I’ve never really felt like I’ve been let down or hindered by my team.
 It’s just not a competitive enough experience for me to care.